silx-kit/silx/doc/source/modules/gui/plot/plotactions.rst

 Plot actions serve to add menu items or toolbar items that are associated with a method that can interact with the associated :class:`PlotWidget`.

-TODO: For an introduction and examples of custom plot actions, see :doc:`getting_started`.
+For an introduction to creating custom plot actions, see :doc:`plotactions_examples`.

 PlotAction API
 --------------